sass/sass/doc-src/SASS_REFERENCE.md

 : If this is set to an instance of a subclass of {Sass::CacheStores::Base}, that cache store will be used to store and retrieve cached compilation results.
-  Defaults to a {Sass::CacheStores::Filesytem} that is initialized using the [`:cache_location` option](#cache_location-option).
+  Defaults to a {Sass::CacheStores::Filesystem} that is initialized using the [`:cache_location` option](#cache_location-option).

 {#never_update-option} `:never_update`